Last Updated on October 22, 2022 by Lawrence Berezin

 Appeal Panel Decision

-Did you think we’d win a dismissal on appeal?
-Only 13% of all appeals are reversed, so we were thrilled by the reversal of fortune after suffering the “agony of defeat.”
+Did you think we’d win dismissal on appeal?
+Meanwhile, the appeals panel only reverses 13% of all appeals, so we were thrilled by the reversal of fortune after suffering the “agony of defeat.”

 Here are some valuable tips:

 - The burden of proof on appeal is to persuade an appeals panel that the original judge made a mistake of law or fact based on the evidence submitted

 - Do not simply regurgitate your original argument; you will lose for sure